 - painful bowel movements

-The symptoms of toxic megacolon represent a life-threatening condition.
-If these symptoms develop, you should seek medical attention.
+Toxic megacolon is a life threatening condition.
+If these symptoms develop, seek immediate medical attention.

-If you develop symptoms of toxic megacolon, your doctor can confirm your diagnosis through a physical exam and other tests.
-He or she will ask you about your health history and whether or not you have any inflammatory bowel diseases.
-Your doctor will also check to see if you have a tender abdomen and if bowel sounds can be heard through a stethoscope placed on your abdomen.
+Your doctor will ask you about your health history and whether you have IBD.
+They will check to see whether you have a tender abdomen.
+They will also listen for bowel sounds through a stethoscope placed on your abdomen.

-The treatment of toxic megacolon typically involves surgery.
 If you develop this condition, you will be admitted to the hospital.
-You will be given fluids to prevent shock from occurring.
-Shock occurs when an infection in the body causes your blood pressure to decrease rapidly.
-Shock is a life-threatening condition.
+You will receive fluids to prevent shock.
+Shock is a life threatening condition that can happen when an infection in the body causes your blood pressure to decrease rapidly.

-Once your blood pressure is stable, you will need surgery to correct toxic megacolon.
-In some instances, toxic megacolon may produce a tear or perforation in the colon.
-This tear must be repaired to prevent bacteria from the colon from entering into the body.
+Once your blood pressure is stable, you’ll need surgery to correct toxic megacolon.
+In some cases, toxic megacolon may produce a tear or perforation in the colon.
+This tear must be repaired to prevent bacteria from the colon from entering the body.

-Even if a perforation does not result, the tissue of the colon may be weakened or damaged and may need to be removed.
+Even if there’s no perforation, the colon’s tissue may be weakened or damaged and need removal.
 Depending on the extent of the damage, you may need to undergo a colectomy.
-This procedure involves a complete removal of the colon.
+This procedure involves either a complete or partial removal of the colon.

-Following surgery, you will be given antibiotics.
-These medications will help to prevent a serious infection known as sepsis.
-Sepsis causes a severe reaction in the body that can be life-threatening.
+You’ll take antibiotics during and after the surgery.
+Antibiotics help prevent a serious infection known as sepsis.
+Sepsis causes a severe reaction in the body that is often life threatening.

-If you develop toxic megacolon and promptly seek treatment, your long-term outlook will be good.
-Seeking emergency medical treatment for this condition will help prevent complications including:
+If you develop toxic megacolon and promptly seek treatment at a hospital, your long-term outlook is typically good.
+Seeking emergency medical treatment for this condition will help prevent complications, including:

-If complications of toxic megacolon occur, your outlook may not be as good.
-Complete removal of the colon may require you to have an ileostomy or ileoanal pouch anal anastomosis (IPAA) put in place.
+If toxic megacolon complications occur, you need complete removal of the colon.
+This may require you to put an ileostomy or ileoanal pouch-anal anastomosis (IPAA) in place.
 These devices will remove feces from your body after your colon is removed.